jhonoryza/serversideup-laravel/README.md

 - check docker-compose.yml file, you can adjust networks, ports, image and container name as you want

-- build docker image run `./build.sh`
+- build docker image run `./build.sh` or run with argument `bash build.sh laravel-app:latest 8.0 n n`

 - running the container